Lucie Hloupá

-Lucie Hloupá is a Czech former football midfielder who played for Slavia Praha in the Czech First Division.
+Lucie Hloupá is a Czech former football midfielder who last played for Slavia Praha in the Czech First Division.
 She was voted talent of the year at the 2012 Czech Footballer of the Year (women), Hloupá played for the Czech national team in 2014.

 International career

 She made her debut for the national team on 7 May 2014 in a FIFA World Cup qualification match against Romania.